 There’s nothing quite like browsing through a French market.
 The sights, smells, and sounds are all part of the experience.
 Whether you’re looking for fresh produce or handmade goods, you’ll find it at a French market.
 Not only that but it’s often cheaper to shop at the market than at the grocery store.

 Most cities have a market once per week, but in larger cities like Paris, there are many.
 It’s honestly one of my favorite things to do.
-And I look forward to browsing the market every week.

 11. Amazing Food

 The food in France is one of the many reasons why I love living here.
 From fresh baguettes and savory dishes to decadent desserts, French cuisine is some of the best in the world.
 And each region has its specialty.
 A small town in Alsace, like Colmar, has tarte flambée on the menu while in Lyon you’ll find quenelles de brochet.

 But it’s not only the recipes that stand out, it’s also the quality of the food.
 French chefs pride themselves on using only the finest ingredients.
 The produce is fresh and often bought locally, so you know you’re getting the best of the best.

 A lover of France is called a Francophile.